Skip to main content

 • A copy of your event's refund policy

-• Order confirmation details (name, email, ticket type, purchase date)
+• Order confirmation details of the buyer (name, email, ticket type, purchase date)

 • Any written communications between you and the buyer

-• Evidence the event was delivered as described (e.g. event photos, run sheet)
+• Evidence that the event was delivered as described (e.g. event photos, run sheet)

 Did this answer your question?